keithws/contentful-sync-cli/README.md

 _June 1, 2017 – v2.2.0_

-* support for multiple spaces
+* check for access tokens in env var with space id
 * fixed bug preventing logger from logging
 * improved logging